 The conversion of lysine to methylornithine is helping scientists to understand how archaebacteria can modify an existing system to enable the formation of a tailored amino acid that, when installed in the appropriate protein, catalyzes a very specific reaction.
 Researchers can use this knowledge to create artificial amino acids for "custom tailored" enzymes with special properties that could, for example, find applications in industrial biotechnology and medicine.

 There is, however, a more fundamental reason for the great interest in the synthesis of the 22nd amino acid: Scientists are hoping to find new clues to the evolutionary development of the amino acid canon.
-Why does the vast complexity of proteins in descend from only a few natural amino acids, even though the genetic code would be able to encode many more?
+Why does the vast complexity of proteins in living organisms descend from only a few natural amino acids, even though the genetic code would be able to encode many more?
 An answer to this fundamental question on the minimum requirements for life has thus far eluded scientists.
 Selenocysteine and pyrrolysine are exotic exceptions.
-But knowledge about their development from the standard helps to come a little closer to the answer.
+But knowledge about their development from the standard amino acids helps to come a little closer to the answer.

 More information: Crystal structure of methylornithine synthase (PylB): Insights into the pyrrolysine biosynthesis.
 Felix Quitterer, Anja List, Wolfgang Eisenreich, Adelbert Bacher and Michael Groll, Angewandte Chemie, Early View, 16.
 Nov.
 2011 – DOI:10.1002/ange.201106765